Marvel, Frozen & Castle Expansion at Hong Kong Disneyland

 In addition to the long-awaited World of Frozen, more of everyone’s favorite Disney stories will come to life with the launch of 100 Years of Wonder in an immersive way guests can only experience at Hong Kong Disneyland.

 Beloved Characters from various Disney stories will appear in a series of events during the centenary celebrations.
-A brand-new immersive Duffy and Friends-themed experience will magically transport guests into the world of Duffy and all his friends at Plaza Grounds in the coming spring.
+A brand-new immersive Duffy and Friends-themed experience will magically transport guests into the world of Duffy and all his friends at Plaza Grounds.

-Overall, I guess you could say I’m cautiously optimistic about these plans.
-While I would love to see Hong Kong Disneyland remain the quaint, peaceful park, that’s completely unrealistic.
-The concept art for the castle does have me worried a bit, but the rest of the plans hold a good deal of promise.
-The park has been hemorrhaging guests this year, and staying on the current trajectory–particularly while nearly doubling their room inventory–was simply not viable.
+Overall, we’re excited about these plans to grow Hong Kong Disneyland into a bona fide destination resort.
+While I would love to see HKDL remain the quaint, peaceful park, that’s completely unrealistic–and would be unhealthy for the long term viability of the resort complex.
+The park has been hemorrhaging guests this year, and staying on the current trajectory–particularly while nearly doubling their room inventory–was simply unsustainable.

 This plan is demonstrative of TWDC’s and HKSAR’s dedication to the park as a going concern.
 It’s definitely good to see that Hong Kong Disneyland hasn’t simply been forgotten now that Shanghai Disneyland is open.
 Based on these plans, it also seems likely that Disney will expand both HKDL and SDL in ways that keep each park distinct, so regional guests feel compelled to visit both.
 While we are certainly not the target audience for these parks, we are unintended beneficiaries of this philosophy.
 Even if you don’t have any interest in the Asia parks, this also might function as a window into what Disneyland Resort will build in the decade after Star Wars Land.